 Hope Centre Kashmir, India

-Hope Kashmir works within this tense situation to create healthy, positive changes in the lives of children and adults with disabilities.
+Hope Centre Kashmir works within this tense situation to create healthy, positive changes in the lives of children and adults with disabilities.
+Although they experience political challenges this centre is one of the busiest reaching a wide sector of the population, including patients in remote mountainous locations.

 The centre offers access to health care & awareness, mobility aids, corrective surgery, prosthetic fittings and orthotics.
 Members are offered education, skills’ training, employment and access to human rights.
 They are also mentored in self-help group business development and micro-loan schemes.

-She Hope supports Kashmiri women challenged by poverty.
-The Centre offers health, education, skills training, HIV education, micro loans and human rights training.
+Hope Centre also supports Kashmiri women challenged by poverty.
+The Centre offers health, education, skills training, HIV education, micro-loans, and human rights training.
+Many of the women are talented craftswomen and create traditional Kashmiri embroidered bags and shawls for the local and international markets.
+Contact us if you would like to know more about their crafts.

 AGAPE Centre, Andhra Pradesh, India

-Run by Babi, who experienced disability from a young age.
-He tragically lost both legs and an arm but today he manages AGAPE tirelessly with just one hand!
+Run by Asi Babu, who experienced disability from a young age.
+He tragically lost function in both his legs and an arm but today he manages AGAPE tirelessly with just one hand!
+And he’s also a headmaster at a primary school – what a star!

 - arranges artificial limbs and hearing aids

-Babi is an innovative leader and recently devised a new form of getting around for himself by adapting an old motorbike into a very cool tricycle.
+Babu is an innovative leader and recently devised a new form of getting around for himself by adapting an old motorbike into a very cool tricycle.
 There’s no stopping Babi and his team now!
+Update: he now has a motorised scooter so it’s even easier for him.

 CEED India, Guntur & Adilabad, South East India